 As the end of 2019 is fast approaching, I thought I’d write a list of my top ten books of this year.
-If you like the sound of any of them, you’ve still got plenty of time to pop down to your local bookshop or order them online for Christmas.
+If you like the sound of any of them, you’ve still time to pop down to your local bookshop before Christmas.
 The following books are not in any particular order of preference, they are ALL fabulous!
 They include fiction, poetry, auto-biography, non-fiction, letters & diaries and books I have read to my children.

 It really doesn’t matter if you are a young reader or an old reader or anywhere in between, this is for book lovers everywhere.
 Each double page spread is a visual feast in which illustrators are matched with scientists, artists, authors, CEO’s and many more to provide a glorious love letter to the power of books.

 2. The Lost Words: A Spell Book.
 Written by Robert Macfarlane & Illustrated by Jackie Morris.

 Through Macfarlane’s flowing blend of poetry-prose and Morris’s atmospheric illustrations, words such as willow, acorn, bluebell and kingfisher (now removed from a children’s dictionary) are breathed back to life.
 With increasing numbers of species in decline, we cannot love what we cannot name.
 A deeply important and beautiful book.

 Elena Ferrante had been on my radar for some time, but I’m unsure how it took me until this year to read one of her books.
 Ferrante’s inimitable style of prose has rightfully garnered global accolades and this tightly woven tale of an unlikely friendship between two girls in a 1950’s rough Napoli neighbourhood will stay with me for many years to come.

 4. The Wild Edge of Sorrow by Francis Weller